Yunus0or1/Guidelines-How_TO/Redis in Windows & Linux.md

 # Linux Installation

- -In linux use this command to install.
+ - In linux use this command to install.
   ```
   sudo apt-get install redis-server
   ```